-If a mind includes many enduring coexisting, independently varying, causally interacting, states and processes then it is a complex machine with (non-physical) parts that have varying life spans, and which interact causally, e.g. desires, memories, percepts, beliefs, attitudes, pains, etc. (and other things for which there are not ordinary language labels.)
+If a mind includes many enduring coexisting, independently varying, causally interacting, states and processes then it is a complex machine with (non-physical) parts that have varying life spans, and which interact causally, e.g. desires, memories, percepts, beliefs, attitudes, pains, etc.

-To accommodate this, virtual machine functionalism (VMF), is defined to allow
+To accommodate this, virtual machine functionalism (VMF), is defined to allow mental states.